-Fairfax Radiological Consultants (FRC) is the largest private radiology practice in the Washington D.C.
-Metropolitan Area.
-FRC implemented Binary Health Analytics to send e-mail surveys to patients and provide analysis on the results.
+Fairfax Radiological Consultants (FRC) is the largest private radiology practice in the Washington, DC metro area with 20 outpatient imaging facilities conveniently located in Northern VA and 78 board-certified radiologists in all sub-specialties.
+In 2015, FRC chose Binary Fountain to send patient surveys after point of care via email and provide analysis on the results.

 Results: High volume of surveys and response rates

 FRC achieves a 24% response rate which far exceeds their initial goal of 10%.
 They also receive more than 3,200 completed surveys per month with over 1,100 free‐form comments.
 Janet Hoffman, the Director of Professional Operations, Risk Management, and Patient Experience at FRC describes the testimonials as, “one of the best parts for us.
 I’ve been surprised by the length of the comments.
 With the paper survey, patients had only two lines.”

 FRC practice managers receive alerts for negative surveys that receive a score below a 2.5 on 5‐point scale.
 Through the Binary Fountain dashboard, practice managers can respond to patients to resolve issues and turn negative experiences into positive ones.
 For extremely positive reviews, practice managers send a thank you to patients letting them know that the comment has been shared with staff.

 FRC staff found that patients who experience long waiting times have low patient satisfaction.
 If there is a wait, front desk now proactively apologize to patients and explain why there is a delay, which has resulted in improved patient satisfaction.
 In another case, practice managers received complaints that offices did not stock extra‐large gowns.
 This prompted an action stock more robes.
 Soon after, FRC received feedback from a patient who had a positive experience with the practice because he had a gown that t.